Braesemann/CoRisk/README.md

 **Keywords:** COVID-19, Coronavirus 2, Economic risk, Risk reports, SEC filings, Data mining, Natural language processing, Social data science

-## Folder Structure and Disclaimer
+## Folder Structure
 In this repository, we provide all the data and code to replicate the CoRisk-Index (the online dashboard) and the figures presented in the main part of the paper.
-In the coming days, we will also upload code and data to produce the figures from the supplementary materials.

 <br>